 How do you know that your parent is in need of intervention?

-Are you really seeing a problem or are you imagining it?
+Are you really seeing a problem, or are you only imagining it?

-You see, most of us really don't want to see that our parents are beginning to have problems.
-Their arms have always been strong enough to hold us, their minds have always been sharp enough to give us the answers we were looking for, and we don't want to believe that those times may be coming to a close.
-Most of the time, our parents won't admit it, either, and often get angry if it is suggested to them that they may be needing more help than they used to.
-Since it is hard to accept, and harder still to confront, many of us leave the issue as the white elephant in the middle of the living room.
+Most of us really don't want to admit that our parents are beginning to have problems.
+Their arms have always been strong enough to hold us, their minds have always been sharp enough to give us the answers we're looking for, and we don't want to believe that those times may be coming to a close.
+Most of the time, our parents won't admit it, either, and often get angry if it is suggested that they may be needing more assistance than they used to.
+Since it is hard to accept, and harder still to confront, many of us treat the issue as the elephant in the middle of the living room.